WELCOME TO THE KUNZE LAB

 Prospective graduate students:

-We are open to incoming graduate students who are already accepted into a PhD program at MSU starting in Fall 2023, and looking to hire a new graduate students in microtechnology, microfluidics, bioelectronics, bioMEMS in Fall 2023.
+We are open to incoming graduate students for Fall 2025.
+To get in contact with our lab you must have applied and been accepted to one of the MSU's PhD programs.
+The KunzeLab is affiliated with the Electrical and Computer Engineering, Chemical Engineering, Optics & Photonics, Bioengineering, Molecular Biosciences, or Material Science programs.
+More specific we are looking to hire a new graduate students in microtechnology, microfluidics, bioelectronics, bioMEMS for Fall 2025.
 Read more about the application process on our OPENING page.
-Prospective undergraduate students: Get in contact with the P.I. if your are interested in 290R, 490R, USP/INBRE student projects in the area of BioMEMS, Bioelectronics or Neuroengineering.
+Prospective undergraduate students at Montana State University: Get in contact with the P.I. if your are interested in 290R, 490R, USP/INBRE student projects in the area of BioMEMS, Bioelectronics or Neuroengineering.
 FUNDING:

 ![]() NSF CAREER award (CBET #1846271) to understand calcium communication in neurons with nanomagnetic forces and engineered network patterns.